NexaAI/nexa-sdk/CLI.md

-  -h, --help            show this help message and exit -pf, --profiling      Enable profiling logs for the inference process -st, --streamlit      Run the inference in Streamlit UI, can be used with -lp or -hf -lp, --local_path     Indicate that the model path provided is the local path, must be used with -mt -mt, --model_type     Indicate the model running type, must be used with -lp or -hf, choose from [NLP, COMPUTER_VISION, MULTIMODAL, AUDIO]
+  -h, --help            show this help message and exit -pf, --profiling      Enable profiling logs for the inference process -st, --streamlit      Run the inference in Streamlit UI, can be used with -lp or -hf -lp, --local_path     Indicate that the model path provided is the local path -mt, --model_type     Indicate the model running type, must be used with -lp or -hf, choose from [NLP, COMPUTER_VISION, MULTIMODAL, AUDIO]
-  -hf, --huggingface    Load model from Hugging Face Hub, must be used with -mt
+  -hf, --huggingface    Load model from Hugging Face Hub

 Text generation options:
   -t, --temperature TEMPERATURE